-If submission more than 2 days late after taking late days into account, zero marks paper in lecture; can be submitted M - F only
+- If submission more than 2 days late after taking late days into account, zero marks - All courseworks turned in online; may be submitted 24/7 - Weekend days after deadline still count as elapsed days

 Late days give you flexibility.
 No other extensions given on coursework, unless for unforeseeable, severely extenuating circumstances!